oiraqi/paradigms/P2-Integration/case-studies/rs-calculator/README.md

 ## Technologies
 - Service definition language: OAS (OpenAPI Specification) 3.0
 - Protocol: Raw HTTP
-- Provider programming language: Java (Spring Boot RestController).
-We leverage the power of Spring Boot as an opinionated application framework to easily develop and expose a Restful web service.
+- Provider programming language: Java.
+We leverage the power of Spring Boot as an opinionated application framework to easily develop and expose a basic web service
 - Consumer programming language: Python (Generated through Swagger tools)

-## The Service Provider as a Spring Boot Application
+## Development Process (Java-first)

+### Develop the Java provider
  You can just clone this repository or initialize your own Spring Boot application.
 To initialize a Spring Boot application, you need to create a Gradle project, customized with the necessary Spring Boot dependencies.
 Spring Boot Initializr provides a user-friendly UI to do so.
 - Go to Spring Boot Initializr: https://start.spring.io
 - Choose Gradle Project + Java Language + the latest stable version of Spring Boot